×

 What are the schools in Costa Rica like?

 "This school is small, less than 300 students, but the atmosphere is safe and friendly with a focus on student success.
 Every teacher I have met is enthusiastic and enjoys his/her job.
 I would also encourage any parent to be prepared to volunteer their time in support of the school because AIS depends on parent-volunteers to serve on various committees.
-Overall, I am very satisfied with AIS," wrote an expat with kids at American International School in Cariari - Heredia.
+Overall, I am very satisfied with AIS," explained one expat living in Cariari - Heredia, Costa Rica.

 View More Answers